jrasmusson/swift-arcade/Foundation/Nibs/README.md

 ![](images/22.png)

-With this method, the view is hosting the view contained within the nib.
-No need to add another view.
-The nib already has one.
-What we are doing here is instantiating it into the class itself and hosting it there.

-Add to view controller by dragging out a plain view, and assigning it’s customer class to the nib.
+With this method, the nib is hosting the view.
+Can now load in a view controller by dragging out a plain view, and assigning it’s customer class to the nib.

 ![](images/23.png)